Millionarc/Instinct-Analytics/README.md

 For LabLab.ai Llama 3 hackathon.
 Solo 2 day project that I plan on turning into a startup.

+The "Thinking" can take a few minutes as my gpu is mid-range, couldn't use an API due to token amounts

 Please message/mention me on discord @millionarc.sol once reviewed/judged as I am running the Llama server locally on my PC.

 The installer and main application is Windows only as the installer is a bat file, however feel free to set up your own environment to run the code if on Linux/Mac